Akan goldweights: Meanings behind the weights

 Scholars use the weights, and the oral traditions behind the weights, to understand aspects of Akan culture that otherwise may have been lost.
 The weights represent stories, riddles, and codes of conduct that helped guide Akan peoples in the ways they lived their lives.
 Central to Akan culture is the concern for equality and justice; it is rich in oral histories on this subject.
 Many weights symbolize significant and well-known stories.
 The weights were part of the Akan's cultural reinforcement, expressing personal behaviour codes, beliefs, and values in a medium that was assembled by many people.

+These goldweights and their meanings almost all solely emanate from Akan systems and ways of thinking.
+While it's inevitable that different cultures influence each other, the names, writing and philosophy ingrained into these weights are all ideas native to the Akan people and hardly found in other West African societies.